Table of Contents

 Is depression a disability?

-According to the World Health Organization or WHO, depression is the primary cause of disability worldwide.
+According to the World Health Organization WHO, depression is the primary cause of disability worldwide.
 In the United States, the social security administration considers bipolar, depressive, and related disorders disabilities.
-When a person's depression restricts them from doing their tasks, they can be eligible for the social security disability insurance benefits.
-The patient must have worked recently enough and long enough to be eligible for the disability benefits.
+When a person’s depression restricts them from doing their tasks, they can be eligible for social security disability insurance benefits.
+The patient must have worked recently enough and long enough to be eligible for disability benefits.

 Is it curable?

 Though a cure for depression can not be guaranteed, the treatments mentioned above effectively help recover.
 The earlier the treatment starts, the chances are that it may be more successful in treating depression.
-Many people have depression recover with the right treatment plan.
+Many people who have depression recover with the right treatment plan.
 However, the chances are that relapse may occur even with effective treatment.
 To prevent relapse, patients taking medication for depression must continue with treatment even if symptoms go away or improve, till the doctor advises them to.

 Triggers are physical, psychological, or emotional circumstances or events that may cause depression symptoms to return or appear.
 Following are some of the common triggers:

 Stressful life events, like family conflicts, loss, or changes in relationships.

 Some people are more prone to develop depression than their counterparts.